mars0i/masonclj/doc/properties.md

 over to produce the needed function.
 The third argument to `defagent` is designed for this purpose.

-(In my code, I create a higher-order function called that takes a first argument containing something containing a map from id's to current agent-time-slices, and a second argument that will be the first time-slice of a given agent.
+(In my code, I create a higher-order function that takes a first argument containing something containing a map from id's to current agent-time-slices, and a second argument that will be the first time-slice of a given agent.
 You can then use this with `partial` to